HOPE: Helping Other People Eat

 - are clean/new/appropriate (i.e. new socks, underwear, t-shirts in original packaging; safe sanitized toys; cheerful books.)

-You may also wish to include encouraging cards and notes, but I recommend refraining from signing your full name or providing other personal info, and abstain from leaving cash.
+- You may also wish to include encouraging cards and notes, but we recommend refraining from signing your full name or providing other personal info, and abstain from leaving cash.

 Remember that some recipients have cooking facilities, others do not.